Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Simulation Studies

-To provide further insights, we plot the distribution of $ \widehat{\beta}^{(j)}$ collected from all Monte Carlo runs for valid, invalid and spurious instruments in $ \check{\mathcal{S}}_2$, $\check{\mathcal{S}}_3$ and $\check{\mathcal{S}}_4$ respectively in (a)-(c) of Figure \ref{fig-S1X-sigma1}, obtained from ``Proposed (full)" under $\sigma_D^2=0$.
-We can see that causal effect estimates from spurious instruments and valid instruments are separable.
-Most spurious instruments lie in the region formed by causal effect estimates from pseudo variables, and thus are removed by following the proposed procedure.
-Thereafter the collection of valid instruments satisfies the plurality rule empirically, so the mode-finding step is able to identify the valid instruments.
+To provide further insights, we plot the distribution of $ \widehat{\beta}^{(j)}$ collected from all Monte Carlo runs for valid, invalid, and spurious instruments in $ \check{\mathcal{S}}_2$, $\check{\mathcal{S}}_3$ and $\check{\mathcal{S}}_4$ respectively in (a)--(c) of Figure \ref{fig-S1X-sigma1}, obtained from ``Proposed (full)" under $\sigma_D^2=0$.
+The concentration result with regard to valid instruments in Theorem \ref{RelConc_highD} suggests that $\widehat{\beta}^{(j)}$ for valid instruments are concentrated in an interval, and this interval is centered around $\beta^*$ and shrinks at certain rates as $n,p \to \infty$.
+However, this does not guarantee that $\widehat{\beta}^{(j)}$s for valid instruments are centered around $\beta^*$, so our theorem is not contradicting Figure \ref{fig-S1X-sigma1} (a)--(c).
+We illustrate this using a simulation study with increasing $n$ in Section \ref{region_shrink_valid} of the supplement.
+We can see that causal effect estimates from spurious instruments and valid instruments are still separable when $n$ is not large as it is in the simulation setup.
+Most spurious instruments lie in the region formed by causal effect estimates from pseudo variables and thus are removed by the proposed procedure.
+Thereafter the collection of valid instruments satisfies the plurality rule, so the mode-finding step is able to identify the valid instruments.
+We consider additional settings in Section \ref{simulation_Supp} of the supplement.

-To further evaluate the performance of the proposed method, we consider a variety of additional settings in Section \ref{simulation_Supp} of the supplementary materials.
-In particular, under the same data generating setting here, we evaluate our method when there are much more noise variables to start with.
-Additionally, we consider scenarios where irrelevant variables are correlated with valid instruments, some irrelevant variables are correlated with each other, and simulations under multivariate unmeasured confounders.
-We also carry out numerical experiments, in which the ``independence" IV assumption (I3) is violated.
-Furthermore, since irrelevant variable can be seen as an extreme case of the weak instrument, we compare with competing methods \citep{Donald2001, Carrasco2012, Carrasco2015} in the econometric literature that deal with many IVs where some are possibly weak.